Tri-C recognizes the educational, recreational, and social values of a well-integrated program of student activities.

 Tri-C is committed to providing students, faculty and staff with quality athletics and recreation programs.
 Tri-C offers athletics and recreation designed to develop an understanding and appreciation of physical fitness and improve the students’ recreational and athletic skills.

 The Metropolitan Campus indoor facilities include a fitness center, gymnasium, swimming pool, weight training room, dance studio, and locker and shower facilities.
-There is a studio classroom space for group instruction and a demonstration kitchen for workshops/seminars on the lower level.
+There is classroom space available for wellness group instruction,workshops, and seminars on the lower level.
+Visit www.tri-c.edu/community/community-recreation/metro-campus-recreation. for more information.